Metastatic Breast Cancer

 What are the symptoms of metastatic breast cancer?

-Your symptoms depend on where your metastases are and may include bone pain, cough, chest pain, headache, seizures, nausea, vomiting, loss of appetite, and fatigue.
+Your symptoms depend on where the cancer has spread and may include bone pain, cough, chest pain, headache, seizures, nausea, vomiting, loss of appetite, and fatigue.

 How is metastatic breast cancer diagnosed?

-If you have symptoms of metastatic breast cancer, your provider may want you to have one or more tests done.
-They may include:
+If you have symptoms of metastatic breast cancer, your provider may want you to have one or more tests done after having a mammogram.
+The tests ordered depend on the symptoms you are having and may include:

 How is metastatic breast cancer treated?

 Surgery and radiation are less likely to be used to treat metastatic breast cancer.
-Once the cancer has spread, treating the entire body is more common.
+Once the cancer has spread, treating the whole body is more common.

-In addition to treatment try to eat healthy foods, exercise regularly, and manage your stress.
 Living with metastatic breast cancer can be difficult and confusing.
 It can cause sadness, anger, and anxiety.
 It may be helpful to talk with friends, family, support groups, or your care team.
+If you are being treated for metastatic breast cancer, your healthcare provider may suggest that you eat healthy foods, exercise regularly, and manage your stress.
+Ask your healthcare provider any questions you have about treatment for metastatic breast cancer.

 Related Blog Posts